Listen to our Safeguarding Matters podcasts

 Episode 5: Everything you need to know about Deprivation of Liberty Safeguards (DoLS)

-In this episode of Safeguarding Matters, Laura Thorpe talks to ACT’s adult safeguarding lead Lisa Curtis about DoLS.
+In this episode of Safeguarding Matters, Laura Thorpe talks to Ann Craft Trust’s adult safeguarding lead Lisa Curtis about DoLS.
 They talk about situations that could constitute DoLS, and the sort of factors to consider when making a decision.

 -